 The bursary can be used for course related fees such as books, equipment, uniforms, essential trips, transport to college, childcare and a small percentage towards tuition fees.
 This is a discretionary bursary and the college will assess student based on their personal circumstances.

 The Advanced Learner Loan Bursary is money allocated to the College by the Government to help students on a low income (under £25,000) or from low income households (under £35,000) who are studying at level 3 or above and have been approved for an advanced learner loan.
 This is a discretionary bursary and the college will assess student based on their personal circumstances.

 The college offers free meals to eligible students aged 16-18.
-If you think you might be eligible please complete a 16-18 Discretionary Student Bursary application form.
+If you think you might be eligible please complete the online bursary application form.